What is Maldives best known for?

-Maldives, a country of more than a thousand islands spread over 298 square kilometres of the Indian Ocean.
-Uniquely charming, endowed with a dreamlike beauty unknown elsewhere in the world; the Maldives welcomes you to enjoy its natural splendour and charm, and the hospitality of its people.
+Maldives is a country of more than a thousand islands spread over 298 square kilometres of the Indian Ocean.
+Uniquely charming, endowed with a dreamlike beauty unknown elsewhere in the world.
+The Maldives welcomes you to enjoy its natural splendour and charm, and the hospitality of its people.

 For most holidaymakers, great sunny days with deep blue skies, clear lagoons with pleasing shades of blue, moonlit nights, the soothing sound of little waves lapping the soft white sands, the ruffle of palms and powdery white beaches are the basic ingredients for the perfect tropical holiday.
 Few places offer these ingredients in greater abundance than the Maldives.

 Although the Maldives is well known by travellers and holidaymakers today, its long history is not known to most.
 The Maldives has gone through immense changes and has been affected by geopolitical changes and upheavals that have swept through the world throughout the last two millennial.

 Few countries have a landscape as remarkable as that of the Maldives.
 The Maldives is an archipelago of 1190 islands that straddle the equator, about 650 km southwest of Sri Lanka.
 The islands are scattered in a chain-like formation extending 820 km from north to south and 130 km at its widest point.

 The islands form ring-shaped formations or atolls, 26 in all some with a single island while others with over 200 islands in them.
 Huvadhoo Atoll in the south is the second largest atoll in the world.